Migrate from Heroku to Render

 • Your project repo and branch to deploy (from GitHub, GitLab, or Bitbucket)

-• The runtime for your app’s language (Node.js, Python, etc.)
+• Your app's language (Node.js, Python, etc.)

 • Choose the same region as your datastores to enable low-latency private network communication.

-• Which instance type to run on (similar to Heroku dyno types)
+• Which to run on

 3. Provide the commands that Render will use to build and run your code: